Skip to content

 Section titled “Git history is None even with use_git_history: true”

-• Enable: metrics[].config.use_git_history: true for the scc metric.
+• Enable: metrics[].config.use_git_history: true for SCC.